oddacious/oddacious.github.io/_posts/2015-08-25-hockey-pools-part-2.markdown

 * Value of likely keepers
 * Value of draft picks

-Of course, to borrow Donald Rumsfield's terminology, that's just the [known unknowns][rumsfield].
+Of course, to borrow Donald Rumsfeld's terminology, that's just the [known unknowns][rumsfeld].
 There were a lot of unknown unknowns, hopefully many of which I have now turned into known unknowns or even known knowns.

 My first instinct was to jump into predicting, because prediction is my safe place.
 I could predict how many goals, assists, hits, blocks, etc., each player would have in the season.
 Ultimately (spoiler alert!)
 I would do this.
 But that's not enough.
 Will predicting these things truly tell me which players I should have on my team?
 I still needed to understand line-ups.
 I needed to figure out the relative value of different point categories.
 For example, a goal is worth more than a hit because there are less of them – but then again, hits are more consistent and predictable...